-(e) All Acts and resolutions shall be signed by the President of the Senate and the Secretary of the Senate, and all writs, warrants, and subpoenas issued by order of the Senate shall be signed by the President of the Senate and attested by the Secretary of the Senate.

-(f) All Acts shall be signed by the President of the Senate and the Speaker of the House of Representatives.
+(e) All Acts and resolutions shall be signed by the President of the Senate and the Secretary of the Senate, and all writs, warrants, and subpoenas issued by order of the Senate shall be signed by the President of the Senate and attested by the Secretary of the Senate. (f) All Acts shall be signed by the President of the Senate and the Speaker of the House of Representatives.
 (Ga.
-Const., art.
-III, sec.
-V, par.
-X.)
+Const., Article.
+III, Section V, Paragraph X.)